antohuynh/AnthonyHuynh_T3A2-A/readme.md

 5. As a recruiting manager for a large firm, I want to be able to sort candidates by qualifications and education level so that I can find suitable candidates to interview.
 6. As a lawn mowing service provider, I want to be able to advertise my services on a platform so that I can promote my business.
 7. As a university graduate, I want to be able to create a profile so that potential employers are able to find and contact me.
+8. As an admin, I want to be able to delete job listings and user accounts to ensure a safe environment which is free of malicious intent.

 ---